MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### Enable management of the Office 365 Client Agent

-When you set this option to **Yes**, it enables the configuration of Office 365 installation settings.
+When you set this option to **Yes**, it enables the configuration of Microsoft 365 Apps installation settings.
 It also enables downloading files from Office Content Delivery Networks (CDNs), and deploying the files as an application in Configuration Manager.
-For more information, see [Manage Office 365 ProPlus](../../../sum/deploy-use/manage-office-365-proplus-updates.md).
+For more information, see [Manage Microsoft 365 Apps](../../../sum/deploy-use/manage-office-365-proplus-updates.md).

 ### <a name="bkmk_SUMMaint"></a> Enable installation of software updates in "All deployments" maintenance window when "Software Update" maintenance window is available